 The site currently drains into two separate drainage basins, including the Clarks Creek basin and the State Highway basin.
-Portions of the site north of 15th Ave SE and west of 5th St SE drain to the Clarks Creek basin, and the rest drains to the State Highway basin.
+The City's State Portions of the site north of 15th Ave SE and west of 5th St SE drain to the Clarks Creek basin, and the rest drains to the State Highway basin.
+The City's State Highway basin discharges to a conveyance system located within the SR512 rightof-way and is under WSDOT jurisdiction.
+There are two individual approved manuals that will apply to the MGSH project, i.e., the 2019 Ecology Manual (City jurisdiction) and the 2019 Highway Runoff Manual (WSDOT jurisdiction).
 Per the approved drainage manual (2019 Department of Ecology Stormwater Management Manual for Western Washington), the State Highway basin, which drains directly to the Puyallup River, is exempt from flow control requirements.
-Discussed on August 30th, 2022, during a meeting with the Cit of Puyallup engineering staff to discuss the civil engineering scope of the masterplan, the "comply with" [Mstr Plan; Pg 29 of 145] conveyance system along Highway 512 was identified as undersized by the city.
-Therefore, the MGSH project area which drains to the state highway basin shall be designed to meet the duration flow control standard as specified within the approved manual.
-The Clarks Creek basis is also required to meet this stormwater requirement; therefore, the whole project area must comply with the proposed detention systems.
+Discussed on August 30th, 2022, during a meeting with the City of Puyallup engineering staff to discuss the eivil engineering scope of the masterplan, the conveyance system along Highway 512 was identified as undersized by the city.
+Therefore, the MGSH project area which drains to the state highway basin shall be designed to comply with the duration flow control standard and downstream analyses as specified within each jurisdiction's approved manual as applicable.
+The Clarks Creek basin is also required to meet this stormwater requirement; therefore, the whole project area must comply with the proposed detention systems.

-According to a soil map and report provided by the United States Department of Agriculture within each Natural Resources Conservation Service (NRCS), see appendix A, the project site consist sunsdiction's approved manual as applicable." mainly Kapowsin gravelly ashy loam, Kitsap silt loam, and Puyallup fine sandy loam.
-[Mstr Plan; Pg 29 of 145] Additional information regarding soil, groundwater, and infiltration in the project site were extrapolated from an existing feasibility study and geotechnical report for projects located and downstream analyses" within the MGSH campus.
-A Stormwater Feasibility Evaluation conducted by Cobalt [Mstr Plan; Pg 29 of 145] Geosciences, updated on May 24, 2018, and provided by the City of Puyallup describes the soils of the North Parking Lot and Central Parking Lot areas on the MGSH campus (near the intersection of 5th St SE and 14th Ave SE, see appendix B for existing conditions) as Vashon Glacial Drift.
+According to a soil map and report provided by the United States Department of Agriculture Natural Resources Conservation Service (NRCS), see appendix A, the project site consists of mainly Kapowsin gravelly ashy loam, Kitsap silt loam, and Puyallup fine sandy loam.
+Additional information regarding soil, groundwater, and infiltration in the project site were extrapolated from an existing feasibility study and geotechnical report for projects located within the MGSH campus.
+A Stormwater Feasibility Evaluation conducted by Cobalt Geosciences, updated on May 24, 2018, and provided by the City of Puyallup describes the soils of the North Parking Lot and Central Parking Lot areas on the MGSH campus (near the intersection of 5th St SE and 14th Ave SE, see appendix B for existing conditions) as Vashon Glacial Drift.
 Drift includes variable mixtures of silt, sand, gravel, and cobbles and is typically medium dense to very dense.
 Drift can resemble glacial trill, undifferentiated outwash, and icecontact deposits.

-In the North Parking Lot and Central Parking lot area, drift includes large amounts of gravel and cobbles with variable amounts of silt and sand underlain by fine grained soils.
-The Stormwater Feasibility Evaluation conducted by Cobalt Geosciences also summarizes that no groundwater was observed at depths of 1.5 to 5.5 feet below grade; however, another report referenced in the Evaluation describes that groundwater is locally present at elevations ranging from 148 to 190 feet in elevation.
-For additional information, refer to the Stormwater Feasibility Evaluation conducted by Cobalt Geosciences, provided in appendix B. Both the evaluation and the geotechnical report suggest that infiltration is infeasible for their respective project sites.
-Extrapolating this information, it is assumed that infiltration is infeasible for the project site in question.
-For specific project development, infiltration shall be analyzed on a site-by-site basis and applied to the respective stormwater design to reduce facility size.
+In the North Parking Lot and Central Parking lot area, drift includes large amounts of gravel and, cobbles with variable amounts of silt and sand underlain by fine grained soils.
+The Stormwater Feasibility Evaluation conducted by Cobalt Geosciences also summarizes that no groundwater was observed at depths of 1.5 to 5.5 feet below grade; however, another report referenced in the Evaluation describes that groundwater is locally present at elevations ranging from 148 to 190